narcisaam/jekyll-now/_posts/2017-07-12-Init_Device.md

 title: Device initialization
 ---

-### Device initialization

-Some drivers use a setup/device-initialization function to set up default values, to put the device in a known state, etc.
+Some drivers use a setup/initialization function to set up default values, to put the device in a known state, etc.
 I defined a function like this for ccs811 sensor:

 ```c